 I love visiting Kilmartin Glen and I try to sneak in a visit on almost every trip I do to Argyll.
-It is one of my favourite places to see standing stones, which are so easily accessible here, but not super busy with Outlander tourists.
+It is one of my favourite places to see standing stones, which are so easily accessible here, but not super busy with Outlander location hunters.
 Kilmartin Glen is also well located in relation to some of my other faves in Argyll, which makes it so easy to swing by.

 In reality, the glen is really worth its own trip though, and so I decided to pull together all my favourite things to do in Kilmartin Glen and places to visit that are a bit further afield.
 With this list in your hands, you can book yourself a lovely B&B or cottage in the glen, and start exploring your surroundings.

 Read on for:

 - my favourite things to do in Kilmartin Glen,

 - and which castles, nature reserves, gardens and islands to visit in the surrounding areas!

 If you are looking for a great place to stay, check out my review of Kings Reach Self Catering, a wonderful self-catering property at the bottom of Kilmartin Glen!

 For an immersive journey through Kilmartin Glen, listen to my podcast episode 6,000 times around the sun!